janiluuk/remidi/README.md

 Ready disk-images for Raspberry Pi Zero W & Pi 3 Model A devices.
 Can be easily ported to other environments as well.

+Feel free to use on your own device, or you can purchase ready configured one optimized for the purpose.

 See https://www.remidi.net